DrakirL/DrakirL.github.io/p10/rules/progression.md

 ####

 As a general rule, A level X monster will put up a fair fight against a single level X adventurer.<br>
-Together, two level X adventurers can take down a single level X+1 monster.<br>
+Together, two level X adventurers can, with some effort, take down a single level X+1 monster.<br>
-If you want a greater challenge for your party, and/or have a larger party that needs greater threats to be challenged, consider having multiple sets of enemies (1 level 2X = 3 level X = 6 level X/2 = X level 1) and force the players to spread out their efforts?
-(THIS SCALE WILL DETERMINE THE ENTIRE GAME FEEL)
+If you want a greater challenge for your party, and/or have a larger party that needs greater threats to be challenged, consider having multiple sets of enemies (1 level X+1 = 3 level X = 5 level X-1) and force the players to expend their efforts through multiple fights or between multiple objectives.

-If all actions are used to successfully deal damage, such a fight could easily be over in two rounds.<br>
+If all actions are used to successfully deal damage, such a fight could easily be over in a round or two.<br>
 If you want a greater challenge for your adventuring party, and/or have a larger party that needs greater threats to be challenged, consider having multiple sets of enemies and force the players to spread out their efforts over multiple fights and/or as separate targets in a single fight.

 ### Approximate Level-Grading
 If a creature's Level is X, that implies the following about its power:
 + Maximum HP = Size + Att. + HP Bonus * X
 + Maximum MP = Size + Att. + MP Bonus * X
-+ Attack Bonus = ~4 + X
++ Attack Bonus = ~3 + X
 + Defence = ~12 + X
 + Baseline DPR = ~3 + 3 * X
 ####

 The HP Bonus is determined by the manner in which creature fights.<br>
 If it relies entirely on its instincts to fight, like most beasts do, the bonus is equal to the value of its Size.<br>
 If it has *learned* how to fight, the bonus is determined by how used they are to feeling pain.
-Examples: 1 for a child, 2 for a commoner, 3 for a trained guard, 4 for a wild savage, 5 for someone who can't feel pain at all.
+Examples: 1 for a child, 2 for a commoner, 3 for a trained guard, 4 for a wild savage, 5 for someone who can't feel pain at all.<br><br>
-<br><br>

 The MP Bonus is determined by the how in tune the creature is the magic around and within them.<br>
 Examples: 1 for a beast, 2 for a commoner, 3 for a trained caster, 4 for a scholar of magic, 5 for a someone who is intrisicly linked with the weave.

 ### "Bosses": Worthy Foes?
 (APPROPRIATE?
 BALANCED?
 NEEDED?)
 Sometimes you have a named opponent with enough narrative importance that you don't want them to go down too fast, even going against a balanced party by itself.<br>
-When you want a single creature alone to be a good challenge for a regular 2-4 player party, you can give it the Aura of a Worthy Foe.
+When you want a single creature alone to be a good challenge for a regular 2-4 player party, you can give it the *"Aura of a Worthy Foe"*.
 <br><br>

 The Aura of a Worthy Foe grants it the following benefits:
 + It gains 10 Temporary HP for each player it is opposing when it enters an Action Scene.
-+ While it has no allies in the current Action Scene, it takes two turns each round instead of one.
++ It takes a full turn after each player it is opposing does, refreshed Actions and all.

 ### Improvised Damage
 We can use Level Dice to determine the power of situational damage dealt by the environment.<br>